Kimberly Kay Hoang

 Economic sociology, law, global sociology, gender, qualitative research methods, theory

-Kimberly Kay Hoang is Professor of Sociology and the College and the Director of Global Studies at the University of Chicago.
+Kimberly Kay Hoang is Professor of Sociology and the College at the University of Chicago.

 Her research examines deal making in frontier and emerging economies.